-Jason Watson, now entering his third season in Fayetteville, was named the head coach of the University of Arkansas volleyball team on January 7, 2016, to become the third head coach in program history.
+Jason Watson was named the head coach of the University of Arkansas volleyball team on January 7, 2016, to become the third head coach in program history.
 In 11 prior seasons as a head coach at BYU (2005-07) and Arizona State (2008-15).
 Watson enters the 2018 season with a 228-180 (.559) record and has guided his teams to seven NCAA Tournament selections.

 The Razorbacks matched their SEC output from the previous season with a 7-11 mark in league play during Watson’s first year including six wins in their last nine matches of the year.
 Individually, senior Danielle Harbin emerged to finish third in the SEC with 4.22 kills per set on her way to AVCA All-South Region honors.

 In eight years in Tempe, Ariz., Watson transformed ASU Volleyball from a perennial sub-.500 program into a postseason regular.
 In his last four seasons, the Sun Devils averaged more than 19 wins per season with four-consecutive bids to the NCAA Tournament.
 Watson also coached a pair of All-America performers, one in each of the past two seasons, for ASU’s first national honorees since 2000.

 Arizona State began the 2015 campaign with a 15-0 record and reached as high as No. 5 in the AVCA Top 25 poll.
 The Sun Devils also opened conference play with their best start in the Pac-10/12 era with four wins including the program’s first win over Stanford in 15 years.